mxagar/computer_vision_udacity/03_Advanced_CV_and_DL/CVND_Advanced_CV_and_DL.md

 Another challenge in object detection is that we have a variable number of outputs; we don't know the exact number of boxes / objects in the image beforehand.
 A naive approach would consist in sweeping a window in the image to analyze many cropped image patches, however, that is very expensive.

-Instead, **region proposals** were introduced: tradictional image processing techniques are used to identify regions that:
+Instead, **region proposals** were introduced: traditional image processing techniques are used to identify regions that:

 - have many edges
 - have same texture
-- are enclosed by teh same boundary
+- are enclosed by the same boundary
 - etc.

 Thus, with region proposal algorithms we get a set of possible object regions, aka **Regions of Interest (ROI**); many are noise, but the objects will be found there, too!